kommuna/jirawebhook/README.md

 #What is this?

-This is PHP classes for Atlassian JIRA webhook data structure with events.
+This is PHP library for processing and handling Atlassian JIRA webhook data.

-This library contains classes that can parse data from [JIRA webhook] (https://developer.atlassian.com/jiradev/jira-apis/webhooks), create data converters and events.
+It contains classes that can parse data from [JIRA webhooks](https://developer.atlassian.com/jiradev/jira-apis/webhooks), create [slack client message objects](https://github.com/maknz/slack) and events.

+The package is meant to be used with the [Vicky slackbot](https://github.com/kommuna/vicky), but it can also be used independently.

 #Installation

 With composer, create a new composer.json file and add the following code:
 ```
 {